Vetal-V/distributed_systems/lab_7/README.md

         Enter the command (help - list of available commands): msg
          You choose the command msg.
-         Enter the login of receiver: user2
+         Enter the login of receiver: user1
          Enter the message: Hi!
 How are you?
-         The message is processed.
+         The message was sent successfully.

+         Enter the command (help - list of available commands):
+          You have a new message:
+           Sender: user1
+           Message: Hi!
+How are you?
         ```
     - `file` - send file to user.
 After entering the command, the program will ask you to enter name of receiver, name of file and path to file (for example file.txt with the same relative path file.txt).
 User with this name immediately receive notification about waiting file:
         ```